nicholasadamou/Interview-Exercise/person-service/README.md

 # Person-Service

-A micro-service used to query a PostGRE database and expose RESTful API.
+A micro-service used to query a PostGRE database and expose a RESTful API.

 ## Running